Nephrology Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts nephrology patients in Alabama, we submit and follow-up on claims with them.

 The most frequent nephrology denials we see from AL payers include 90960-90966 are based on patient age and number of physician contacts per month, billing must coordinate between nephrologist professional fees and facility charges, proper staging documentation affects code selection and payer coverage.
 Our team catches these before submission by applying both nephrology coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes nephrology patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes nephrology patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own nephrology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your nephrology practice gets paid correctly.

 Most AL nephrology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your nephrology workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your nephrology workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Nephrology Billing